 Where to stay in Sukhothai

-Like Ayutthaya, a smaller more compact city centre makes choosing where to stay in Sukhothai a cinch compared to the capital.
-The value here is fantastic, and your baht will stretch further in Sukhothai than in more popular destinations around Thailand.
-Here are a few top picks for the best places to stay in Sukhothai:
+Like Ayutthaya, a smaller more compact city centre makes choosing where to stay in Sukhothai a cinch compared to other cities in Thailand.
+The value here is fantastic, and your baht will stretch further in Sukhothai than in other more popular destinations around the country.

 - Sawasdee Sukhothai Resort: A 3-star resort featuring bungalows simply oozing with traditional Thai style and grace.
 With an outdoor pool and children’s playground offered along with family bungalows, this is the perfect place in Sukhothai to stay with the kids.

 - Sriwilai Sukhothai: The most luxurious hotel in Sukhothai.
 Rooms here are well-appointed with both modern and regal Southeast Asia design elements.
 Delectable evening views of the lush countryside and Wat Chedi Sung from the outdoor pool are worth the stay alone.